ncwhh/tabulator-ajax-demo/README.md

 # Data Analytics Web App Demo

-This project demonstrates building interactive data analytics web apps with [Tabulator](https://github.com/olifolkerd/tabulator), a powerful JavaScript library for creating tabular interfaces.
+This project demonstrates a interactive data analytics web app build with [Tabulator](https://github.com/olifolkerd/tabulator), a powerful JavaScript library for creating tabular interfaces.
 It showcases connecting Tabulator to a [PostgreSQL](https://github.com/postgres/postgres) database for displaying large datasets with features like pagination, sorting, and filtering handled efficiently by the database.

 ![Demo Screenshot](screenshot.png)